 Checking your credit report is free!
 Need we say more?
 Under the Fair and Accurate Credit Transactions Act of 2003, you can request your credit report through Annual Credit Report for free every 12 months.
-It is very easy and costs you nothing.
+It’s straightforward and costs you nothing.

-Reviewing your credit report each year lets you catch and dispute errors.
-Even if you have been diligent about paying off debts on time, every time, mistakes can still happen.
-Review your credit report each year to prevent errors and keep your financial history accurate.
+Reviewing your credit report each year enables you to catch and dispute errors.
+Mistakes can still happen even if you have diligently paid off debts on time.
+Review your annual credit report to prevent errors and keep your financial history accurate.

-Do you see activity and names on your credit report that you do not recognize?
+Do you see activity and names on your credit report that you don’t recognize?
 Report it immediately!
 Checking your credit report each year helps you catch identity theft early and prevent it from hurting your good name and credit.

 Remember that your credit report does not include your credit score.
-This is a number that must be purchased separately when you get your report.
-Reviewing your credit report helps you be proactive in rebuilding your credit before you apply for a loan.
+This number must be purchased separately when you get your report.
+Reviewing your credit report helps you proactively rebuild your credit before applying for a loan.
 This means:

 - Catching errors and potential identity theft